Resources

 Full of rich academic research but written with a clarity and voice that makes it a great read — full of personality and wit.

 Reading OiYan Poon is like talking to her — it teaches you things your history classes skipped.
-I learned about regressive legalism and the education cases involving Asian Americans that shaped college admissions in ways most people have never heard of.
+I learned about regressive legalism and the education cases involving Asian Americans that shaped college admissions.

 The State Must Provide